UCLA OHRPP Policy

 Investigators should list the expense for IRB review as a budget line item as part of the start-up costs.
-IRB fees ($2,500) should be included in clinical trial budgets.
+IRB fees ($3200 for initial UCLA IRB review and $2000 for Reliance review) should be included in clinical trial budgets.
 However, since the fees are not subject to F&A charges, they should be listed as a separate line item, and not included in the F&A calculation.

 Will there be a charge for modifications of existing studies?

-Will there be a charge for submitting adverse event reports or incident reports?
+Will there be a charge for submitting post approval reports?

-No, there will be no charge for either action.
+No, there will be no charge for that action.

 Will there be a charge for Exempt Certifications?

 No, there will be no charge for exempt certifications.